mellowagain/Titan/README.md

 #### Option 1: Binary

 Download the latest binary from the [releases](https://github.com/Marc3842h/Titan/releases) tab.
-Download the package for your operating system, unpack it and run the `Titan.exe` file.
+Download the package for the appropriate operating system, unpack it and run the `Titan.exe` file.

 #### Option 2: From Source